Backup158/StartupProcess/README.md

 ## OBS Sinks
 Creates a new null sink (for OBS only audio) and combined sink (OBS only + stream to headphones).
 Default sink is still the headphones.
 Route game audio through combined sink through pavucontrol (because I like GUIs).
 PulseAudio Volume Control, install through MSM.

+Note that if OBS starts before the sinks are created, audio won't play through them.
+In Startup Programs, add a delay to OBS.

 # Mount Partition with Steam Library
 https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows